CommE2E/comm/docs/dev_environment.md

 Once Xcode is installed, open it up.
 If you are prompted, follow the instructions to install any “Additional Required Components”.

 Finally, you need to make sure that the Xcode “Command Line Tools” are installed.
-You can do this by running:
+Run this command:

 ```
 xcode-select --install